-We’ve made the most natural tonic water you’ll ever find.
+Cushiedoos superior tonic has been created for spirits, not to cure malaria.
+We don’t use quinine.
+We’ve made the most natural, healthy tonic water you can find.
 Cushiedoos is a crafty blend of locally-sourced Scottish heather and Scottish silver birch, with yellow-flowering gentian and wormwood for bitterness and British sugar beet for sweetness.

 Our beautiful botanicals.